rapaktech/express-api/README.md

     ``` JSON

         {
-            "username": "registered user's username (string)"
+            "userId": "ID of users in database, gotten from admin GET request to all users (string)"
         }

     ```

 **Registered Users:**

-* To view all books available in the bookstore, send a GET request to localhost:8080/books/:username
+* To view all books available in the bookstore, send a GET request to localhost:8080/user/:username

 * To lend a book, send a GET request to localhost:8080/borrow, with a JSON object: